turlucode/ros-docker-gui/Readme.md

 -e DOCKER_USER_GROUP_NAME=$(id -gn) \
 -e DOCKER_USER_GROUP_ID=$(id -g) \
 -e ROS_IP=localhost \
-turlucode/ros-indigo:cuda8
+turlucode/ros-indigo:latest
 ````

 _Important Remark_:

 - Please note that you need to pass the `Xauthority` to the correct user's home directory.
-- You may need to run `xhost local:root` if get errors like `Error: cannot open display`
+- You may need to run `xhost si:localuser:$USER` or worst case `xhost local:root` if get errors like `Error: cannot open display`

 ## Other options